Investing in You

 The first step in the journey is to realize that college is an investment, and Colby Community College aims to help students from all economic backgrounds get the best return.

-By offering academic programs that place students in high-demand industries, coupled with a knowledgeable financial aid staff, CCC graduates are able to control debt.
+By offering academic programs that place students in high-demand industries, coupled with a knowledgeable financial aid staff, CCC graduates are able to manage their debt effectively.
 On average, CCC has one of the lower loan-default rates in the United States.
-This indicates that students are finding an adequate means of income after leaving Colby and can afford to pay back their student loans.
-As an example, CCC technical program graduates consistently rank near the top in earnings among peer graduates of two-year public institutions in Kansas (Kansas Board of Regents).
+This suggests that students are finding a sufficient means of income after graduating from Colby and can afford to repay their student loans.
+For example, CCC technical program graduates consistently rank near the top in earnings among peers from two-year public institutions in Kansas (Kansas Board of Regents).

 College Financing Plan